Doxuno

 CONFIDENTIAL INFORMATION

-"Confidential Information" means any non-public information disclosed by the Disclosing Party to the Receiving Party, in any form or medium, that is designated as confidential or that a reasonable person would consider confidential given the nature of the information and the circumstances of disclosure.
-This includes, without limitation, business plans, financial data, technical specifications, customer lists, pricing information, personnel data, software code, and proprietary methods or processes.
+"Confidential Information" means any non-public information disclosed by each party to the other party, in any form or medium, that is either (i) designated as confidential or proprietary at the time of disclosure, or (ii) information that a reasonable person would consider confidential given the nature of the information and the circumstances of disclosure.
+Without limitation, Confidential Information includes business plans, financial data, technical specifications, customer lists, pricing information, personnel data, software code, proprietary methods and processes.
 Where Confidential Information constitutes personal information as defined in the Protection of Personal Information Act 4 of 2013 (POPIA), the Receiving Party shall additionally comply with the conditions for lawful processing set out in Chapter 3 of POPIA.
+Information constituting a Trade Secret under South African common law — including source code, algorithms, proprietary formulae and client databases — is separately protected under the Trade Secrets clause below.

 3.